Anyword vs Copy.ai for Ad Copywriting 2026: Which AI Tool Actually Delivers?

 Anyword

 Anyword isn't just an AI copywriter — honestly, calling it that undersells what it actually does.
-It's essentially a copy performance prediction engine with an AI writer built in.
-That distinction matters enormously when you're in the ad copywriting business, where the difference between a 1.2% CTR and a 2.8% CTR is the difference between a profitable campaign and wasted budget.
+It's essentially a copy performance prediction engine with an AI writer bolted on.
+That distinction matters enormously when you're in the ad copywriting business, where the difference between a 1.2% CTR and a 2.8% CTR is the difference between a profitable campaign and a wasted budget.
+I've seen that gap destroy monthly targets for teams who thought any copy would do the job.

 Core Features